Building the International Corpus of Arabic (ICA)

 Corpus Analysis

-1. Disambiguating word senses: in this stage, the suitable analysis for each word is chosen according to its context.
+• Predicting the best analysis solution(s) for a word according to its context.